Maximizing Your Multilingual eCommerce Investment

 When selecting domains it is best to have one top-level generic domain that is not specific to a country such as .com.
 It is then wise to have different subdomains or subdirectories for every language that your website is in.
 This helps search engines find your website in the language that the searcher is using.

 Translating your entire eCommerce site can be demanding, exhausting, costly, and time consuming.
 Literal translation can be iffy because it usually won’t make sense to a native language speaker.
 To get the best translation, it is best to use human translation services, but that can be costly.
 To stay within your budget but still be effective, use human translation services for your most important pages.
 If you do use computer translation, make sure those pages aren’t allowed to be indexed so they can’t count against you.

 Researching is always the best idea when expanding your business globally.
 Researching competition, if there is any, will help you decide whether it is worth it to translate your site for different regions.
 In some areas, there may be little to no competition, and you could dominate the market.
 The market may already be saturated in other regions, and you would get a small ROI for translating your site.
 Researching regions, competition, and customers’ wants and needs will help you decide how much and whether or not to invest in translating your site.

 Clarity Can Help

 At Clarity, we know how exciting and scary it can be to expand your business internationally.
-Our team of experts has extensive experience creating multilingual and multicurrency eCommerce for our clients and are there for them every step of the way.
+Our team of experts has extensive experience creating a multi-currency eCommerce integration and multilingual integrate online store for our clients and are there for them every step of the way.
 We take the time to create an excellent multilingual eCommerce site that will give out clients a great return on investment.
 To find out more about multilingual sites and what Clarity can do for your business, call or click to contact us today!